From QAnon to dictators, Trump embraces those who embrace him back

 Schwartz, who is also the author of a new book, “Dealing with the Devil: My Mother, Trump and Me,” recalled that when he was working with Trump on “The Art of the Deal,” Trump would call him every night and end nearly all of their conversations with, “Tony, you’re the greatest.”

-In listening to Trump talk to others, Schwartz said, he would concluded roughly 70 percent of conversations in a similar manner — and end the rest by slamming down the phone.
+In listening to Trump talk to others, Schwartz said, he would conclude roughly 70 percent of conversations in a similar manner — and end the rest by slamming down the phone.

-“So he lives in this utterly binary world, in which you’re either all good because you’re for him or you’re all bad because you’re against him, and there is no in-between,” Schwartz explained.
+“So he lives in this utterly binary world in which you’re either all good because you’re for him or you’re all bad because you’re against him, and there is no in-between,” Schwartz explained.
 “He is without nuance, he is without subtlety, he is without shades of gray.”